The Bankrate promise

 When the CD reaches its maturity date, you can redeem it for your initial principal investment, plus the interest it earned.
 Banks usually offer account holders a seven- to 10-day grace period to move their funds out of a CD.

 If you do nothing before the grace period ends, the CD will automatically renew at whatever APY the bank is offering for the product at that time.
 So the new APY could be higher, lower or the same.

 There are many types of CDs, and it pays to become familiar with them if you want to find the one that best fits your goals.

 CD basics: Important things to consider

 There are several factors to consider when shopping for a CD.
-Here are the key things to keep in mind.
+Here are some key factors and why they’re important to keep in mind.

 Savers can build a CD ladder by buying multiple CDs that mature at different times.

 The end of a CD term is called the maturity date.
 When the CD matures, you have the opportunity to do one of several things:

 - You can simply let the bank renew the CD at its current APY for that product.
 The new rate might be different from the rate you got when you first opened the account.

 - You can withdraw your principal, plus interest, and put the money into a new CD, or even a different type of CD, such as a no-penalty CD.